What to Feed a Betta Fish: A Complete Guide to Betta Diet & Nutrition

 How Often Should You Feed a Betta?

-You really only need to feed your betta once or twice a day.
-Start with a small amount and watch how long it takes your fish to finish it.
-Ideally, all of the food should be gone within about five minutes.3, 5, 6 If food is still floating at the surface or sinking to the bottom, you are feeding too much.
+Most keepers feed adult bettas once or twice a day.
+Offer only a small portion at a time, and reduce it if any food is left uneaten after a few minutes.2 If food is still floating at the surface or sinking to the bottom, you are feeding too much.
 Remove any leftovers so they do not rot and pollute the water, then offer a little less at the next feeding.
 Because every fish is different and pellet sizes vary, it is important to watch your betta and adjust as needed.

 Overfeeding: The Most Common Feeding Mistake for New Betta Owners

 It’s natural to want to feed your fish generously.
 They always seem hungry, and watching them eat is fun.
-But overfeeding is one of the leading causes of health problems in pet bettas, and it works against them in two ways:
+But chronic overfeeding can lead to obesity, poor water quality, and other health problems, so portion control matters.

-- It poisons the water.
-Uneaten food and excess fish waste break down into ammonia, which is toxic.7, 11 In a small betta tank, overfeeding can cause ammonia to spike quickly, overwhelming your filter and stressing your fish’s immune system.
-That stress opens the door to infections like fin rot and velvet.5, 11
+Uneaten food and excess fish waste break down into ammonia, which is toxic.8 In a small betta tank, overfeeding can cause ammonia to spike quickly, overwhelming your filter.
+Poor water quality puts additional stress on a betta’s immune system and can make it harder for your fish to stay healthy.

 How Long Can a Betta Fish Go Without Food?